 |States Allowing Relatives as Foster Care Providers (Updated July 2019)|

-When moving into an adult foster / family care home, most families feel better if there is written agreement that outlines the services which will be provided and the outcomes and responsibilities should certain situations arise.
+When moving into an adult foster / family care home, most families feel better if there is a written agreement that outlines the services that will be provided and the outcomes and responsibilities should certain situations arise.
 According to an AARP study, 39 states actually require these resident agreements.
-In addition to the agreement, most foster care homes prepare a plan of the resident's care needs or the state or family does that themselves in advance of move-in.
+In addition to the agreement, most foster care homes prepare a plan of the resident's care needs.
+Or the state or family does that themselves in advance of move-in.
 This is both to document needs and also to clearly define those needs which are not provided for by the adult foster care home.
 As an example, who will be responsible for obtaining prescriptions refills?

 A typical adult foster care contract addresses all or most of the following areas: